ruo-han-gao/Voluntary-Language-Switch/README.md

 Note: these two methods worked in a complementory way with the first one being more efficient and accurate.
 Of course, not all the audio files are accurately recognized.
 So, a mannual appraoch was adopted afterwards for the inaccurate ones.

-### 1.3 Orgnizing data
+### 1.3 Organizing data

 <span style="color:tomato">**vls_preproc.R**</span> was used to combine subject files, chronset files, and speech output, as well as rescale rating and obtain type of response etc.

-- Combine all 15 subject files
+- Combine all subject files
 - Merge the RT from chronset files to main dataframe
 - Rename and re-scale the participant rating responses
 - Merge speech recognization outputs to main df